How to Spot and Prevent Cryptocurrency Scams

 Promises of astronomical returns with minimal risk are a major red flag.

-Scammers create a false sense of urgency, pushing you to act quickly without proper research.
+Scammers create a false sense of urgency and try to push you into a corner to act swiftly without proper research.

-Be cautious of links redirecting you to unknown websites or requesting sensitive information.
+Be wary of links that take you to unknown websites or ask for sensitive information.

 Think That Crypto Deal Is Legit?